-- (a) You may select any dollar amount of protection (rounded to the nearest whole dollar) from 60 percent through 100 percent of the maximum amount of protection per acre shown on the actuarial documents for the crop, practice, and type. - (b) The dollar amount of protection per acre, multiplied by your net insured acreage, is your policy protection for each insured crop, practice, and type specified in the actuarial documents. - (c) All yields are based on NASS determinations, and such determinations for the county will be conclusively presumed to be accurate.
+- (a) For catastrophic risk protection GRP policies, the dollar amount of protection per acre will be 55 percent of the maximum protection per acre specified on the actuarial documents for each insured crop, practice, and type.
+For additional coverage GRP policies, you may select any dollar amount of protection from 60 percent through 100 percent of the maximum protection per acre shown on the actuarial documents for the crop, practice, and type. - (b) The dollar amount of protection per acre, multiplied by your net insured acreage, is your policy protection for each insured crop, practice, and type specified in the actuarial documents. - (c) All yields are based on NASS determinations, and such determinations for the county will be conclusively presumed to be accurate.